microsoft/autogen/website/docs/Contribute.md

 #### Skip flags for tests

-- `--skip-openai` for skipping tests that requires access to OpenAI services.
+- `--skip-openai` for skipping tests that require access to OpenAI services.
 - `--skip-docker` for skipping tests that explicitly use docker
-- `--skip-redis` for skipping tests that requires a Redis server
+- `--skip-redis` for skipping tests that require a Redis server

 For example, the following command will skip tests that require access to OpenAI and docker services: